 Tucked between UCLA and Beverly Glen, Holmby Park is a shady spot to head for on a hot summer day.
 Kids can splash and play in a small waterfall and man-made stream that run all year, with longer hours during the summer months.

-Plus three bonus splash pads our readers told us about:
+Plus a bonus splash pad a reader told us about:

 June - Labor Day